I once had an idea for a song with a really catchy melody. I wish I could share it, but the truth is, it’s been lost forever.

 It’s a strange kind of loss.
-One minute I had it, and in the next I didn’t.
+One minute the idea was there, and the next it wasn’t.

 Read on if: